lazi-nhr/ESG-Lens/README.md

 ## Database

 The database contains reports from public companies.
 For this project, the corpus includes SMI companies and other reputable companies such as UBS, Roche, and Swatch.
 The documents cover annual reports, sustainability reports, compensation reports, and corporate governance reports from 2020 to 2025.
+Overall, we processed a total of 265 documents.

 ## Architecture